sandy9999/compass/README.md

 ```

 ### Throughput
 Our throughput experiments launches 25 client instances that keeps sending request and one server instance that stores the index for all clients.
 In our script we have one (non-stop) monitor thread that collects throughput (qps) from each client.
 To stop the throuput experiment, use key-board (Ctrl+C) interupt.
-After throuput experiment, please run the cleanup command to terminated all instances.
+After throuput experiment, please run the cleanup command to mannually terminat all instances.

 ```bash
 python3 driver.py --task throughput